kehindeegunjobi93/react-redux-movie-database/README.md

 # react-redux-movie-database

-This a movie database built in react and redux.
+This a movie database built in react and redux using the tmdb api

 git clone https://github.com/kehindeegunjobi93/react-redux-movie-database